 According to Oakland criminal defense attorney Neil Shouse20:

 “One way of thinking about the distinction between character evidence and habit evidence is this: Character evidence is evidence about who someone is, or what they are like.
 In contrast, habit evidence is evidence about what someone usually does.
 The line between the two can be hazy.
 Ultimately, the trial judge decides whether something is character evidence or habit evidence prior to trial.”

 Example: Kelly is arrested for Vehicle Code 23152 a VC – DUI on a Saturday night.
 She decides to fight the charges, arguing that the officer who arrested her got it wrong and she was not actually drunk that night.

 The prosecutor may not introduce a witness who will testify that Kelly is a drunkard—that would be impermissible character evidence.
 But the prosecutor may be allowed to introduce witnesses who will testify that Kelly drinks large amounts at the same bar every Saturday night.
 That is habit evidence.

 As we discussed above, character evidence is only inadmissible for one purpose—proving that a person acted in accordance with their character on a particular occasion.
-But this type of evidence may be introduced for other purposes.21
+Though this type of evidence may be introduced for other purposes.21

 Specifically, character evidence can be admitted at a California criminal trial to help show: